 American Sign Language Interpretation

 ASL interpretation is available for selected events and can be arranged for any Walker event with at least two weeks advance notice.
 Interpreters are also available for guided gallery tours and Art Lab experiences when requested at least four weeks in advance.
-The free public tour at 2 pm on the first Saturday of the month is ASL interpreted.

 Tours and Art Labs for Individuals with Cognitive and Learning Disabilities